 What if we’re not Lutheran?

-We welcome volunteers of all backgrounds and beliefs who are comfortable working alongside us and share in our mission to restore faith, home and community in New Orleans.
+We welcome volunteers of all backgrounds and beliefs who are comfortable working alongside us and share in our mission to restore faith, home and community.
 Thousands of volunteers from diverse backgrounds and beliefs have joined us in this good work.
 We respect the personal beliefs of all of our volunteers and ask volunteers to show that same respect toward one another.

-Where can I lead devotion/worship/prayer for my group?
+Where can I lead reflections/devotions/worship/prayer, etc. for my group?

 In New Orleans, if individual volunteer groups would like to hold their own gatherings, devotions or times for reflection, there are multiple open areas, lounges, and rooms to do so around camp.
 The dining-hall/sanctuary is also available in the evening, but we ask that groups sign up and reserve specific time slots to ensure as many groups are able to make use of it as possible.
 Prince of Peace Lutheran Church, the site host and partner of Camp Restore, holds worship services on Wednesday evenings at 5:00 p.m.
 Volunteers are welcome to attend if they please.